sce/flot/API.md

 }
 ```

-"labelWidth" and "labelHeight" specifies a fixed size of the tick
+`labelWidth` and `labelHeight` specifies a fixed size of the tick
 labels in pixels.
 They're useful in case you need to align several
-plots. "reserveSpace" means that even if an axis isn't shown, Flot
+plots. `reserveSpace` means that even if an axis isn't shown, Flot
 should reserve space for it - it is useful in combination with
-labelWidth and labelHeight for aligning multi-axis charts.
+`labelWidth` and `labelHeight` for aligning multi-axis charts.

-"tickLength" is the length of the tick lines in pixels.
+`tickLength` is the length of the tick lines in pixels.
 By default, the
 innermost axes will have ticks that extend all across the plot, while
 any extra axes use small ticks.
-A value of null means use the default,
+A value of `null` means use the default,
-while a number means small ticks of that length - set it to 0 to hide
+while a number means small ticks of that length - set it to `0` to hide
 the lines completely.

-If you set "alignTicksWithAxis" to the number of another axis, e.g.
+If you set `alignTicksWithAxis` to the number of another axis, e.g.
-alignTicksWithAxis: 1, Flot will ensure that the autogenerated ticks
+`alignTicksWithAxis: 1`, Flot will ensure that the autogenerated ticks
 of this axis are aligned with the ticks of the other axis.
 This may
 improve the looks, e.g. if you have one y axis to the left and one to
 the right, because the grid lines will then match the ticks in both